Home

 On this site, there's lots of useful information about building a railway outdoors in 16mm/ft, and my own experiences.

-There's some information about larger scales here
+There's some information about other garden railway scales here

 Below are all sorts of fascinating things about trains and railways, not necessarily in model form.
 Other things that fascinate me in can be found on the Insane Engineering page.